 Chances are that if you have ten parents who want their children to come your school, you could say to them, “Our tuition is $4,000 for the first child…” etc. But, if you say, “Our announced tuition is $4,000, but the average tuition is $2,200 per child because of scholarships and financial aid.
 Over a 10 month period, that comes to $220 a month, which is about $11 a day.
 Some of our parents pay more depending on their blessings, but some pay less than that too.
 By the way, if you’re used to paying for childcare, our $4,000 tuition comes to about $22 a day without financial help.
 And that’s only about $4 an hour.”

 Why is this?
 Parents who are interested in your school for their children’s education will take one look at your school’s Web site, navigate to the tuition schedule and say to themselves, “I can’t afford this,” and you’ve lost them before you even get them in your door!
-If you’d like to know why tuition was suggested to be posted to your school’s Web site when your school first got a Web site in the early 2000’s, send an email to me by visiting this link, and put the words “Why Was Tuition Published” in the subject line.
+If something costs 4 or 5 five figures, EVERYONE’S first instinct is “payment plan.”
+After all, when you bought your last mobile phone, did you realize it cost almost, or even more than, $1,000?
+Or were you excited that it would only be $35 a month…”And that’s just a little more than a dollar a day.”
+THIS is the way you need to communicate your tuition to prospective families.
+If you’d like to know why tuition was suggested to be posted to your school’s Web site when your school first got a Web site in the early 2000’s, send an email to me by visiting this link, and put the words “Why Was Tuition Put On Websites” in the subject line.

 Sales professionals today know that the environment of commerce has changed thanks to the Internet.
 Today, if you want to buy something, the Internet is now the world’s marketplace.
 If someone knows what they’re looking for, they go to the Internet, check out Amazon, Ebay, or some of their other favorite sites, then either order it, or may visit a local store to get more details, and then go back home and order it.
 Or, the more prevalent trend is they’ll find out more about in the store, and while they’re there, get their mobile device and order it.
 Current research has discovered if someone enters a retail facility such as Best Buy or a car dealership, the sales process is already 70% complete.
 What you, as a school administrator, need to know today is that Enrollment = Sales.
 The processes are the exactly the same, as demonstrated by the funnels that track “prospects.”
 When families want to visit your school, they’re not coming in as a blank page; they’ve done research by looking for your school on online school rating sites, asked their friends and neighbors about your school, and they’ve visited your school’s Web site.
 If they like what they see and hear, they’ll come by to check it out.
 But if your school’s Web site looks outdated, that means your school must be outdated too.

 Until just a couple of years ago, there was a slight uptick in enrollment in faith-based schools.
 Today, I’m hearing of more schools closing again because of enrollment and financial concerns, and, frankly, it upsets me.
-Repeatedly, I hear, “There’s very little we can do about the economy and changing demographics.”
-While that’s true, it’s not the reason schools are closing.
+Repeatedly, I hear, “There’s very little we can do about the economy and changing demographics.
+And now, COVID-19 is just changing EVERYTHING!”
+While that’s true, and the financial difficulties brought about by COVID-19 are real, it’s not the underlying reason why schools have been closing.
 The real reason deals with mindsets, and the failure to realize that families and processes are different today than they were 20, 10, even 5 years ago.
 Unfortunately, when someone on the school’s staff says, “That’s the way we’ve always done it” (TTWWADI), they’re really saying, “We’re not interested in accommodating today’s parents.”
 It’s the phrase that will continue to cause downward trends in your school’s enrollment.
 While tradition is important, especially the richness and beauty of one’s faith’s tradition, technology has a pervasive impact in every aspect of our lives today, and education is not immune from these shifts.

 If you want to post your tuition on your Web site, just tell parents what it comes down to per hour.
 DO NOT publish a 4 or 5-figure tuition amount.
 For instance, if your tuition is $3500 per year, consider that children are in school about 990 hours per school year.
 That’s $3.54 per hour.
 Note the effect of a price increase of $500 per child, where tuition becomes $4000 per student. $4000 divided by 990 is $4.04.
 Fifty cents an hour has a little different ring to it than five hundred dollars per year.